Language education: Code switching

-Code switching occurs when a language user alternates two or more languages according to different time, places, contents, objects, and other factors.
-For example, code switching may occur in a multilingual family or in an immigrant family.
+Code-switching occurs when a language user alternates between two or more languages at different times, in different places, for different content, objects, and other factors.
+For example, code-switching may occur in a multilingual family or an immigrant family.
 That is to say, the capability of using code switching, relating to the transformation of phonetics, words, language structure, expression mode, thinking mode, cultural differences and so on, is needed to be guided and developed in the daily communication environment.
-Most people learn foreign languages in the circumstance filled with the using of their native language so that their ability of code switching cannot be stimulated, and thus the efficiency of foreign language acquisition would decrease.
+Most people learn foreign languages in circumstances where they use their native language, so that their ability to code-switch cannot be stimulated.
+Thus, the efficiency of foreign language acquisition would decrease.
 Therefore, as a teaching strategy, code switching is used to help students better gain conceptual competences and to provide rich semantic context for them to understand some specific vocabularies.

 By region

-Practices in language education may vary by region however the underlying understandings which drive it are fundamentally similar.
-Rote repetition, drilling, memorization and grammar conjugating are used the world over.
+Practices in language education may vary by region; however, the underlying understandings that drive it are fundamentally similar.
+Rote repetition, drilling, memorization, and grammar conjugating are used the world over.
 Sometimes there are different preferences teaching methods by region.
-Language immersion is popular in some European countries, but is not used very much in the United States, in Asia or in Australia.
+Language immersion is popular in some European countries but is not widely used in the United States, Asia, or Australia.

 By different life stage

 Early childhood education

-Early childhood is a critical time for the mastery of language.
+Early childhood is a critical time for language mastery.
 Hearing infants know some phonological elements of the languages around them at birth.
 By six months, infants recognize concrete words for things like food and body parts.
 By two years, children produce sentences that are grammatically similar to those of adults, including in the types of errors that they make.
 While young children's language is largely acquired naturally by living in a verbal communication environment, they can also benefit from more formal language education.

 Compulsory education

-For many people, compulsory education is when they have access to a second or foreign language for the first time.
-In this period, the most professional foreign language education and academic atmosphere are provided to the students.
+For many people, compulsory education is when they first have access to a second or foreign language.
+During this period, the highest level of professional foreign-language education and an academic atmosphere are provided to students.
 They can get help and motivation from teachers and be activated by their peers.
-One would be able to undergo a lot of specialized learning in order to truly master a great number of rules of vocabulary, grammar and verbal communication.
+One would be able to undergo extensive specialized study to truly master a great number of rules governing vocabulary, grammar, and verbal communication.

 Adult education

-Learning a foreign language during adulthood means one is pursuing a higher value of themselves by obtaining a new skill.
-At this stage, individuals have already developed the ability to supervise themselves learning a language.
-However, at the same time, the pressure is also an obstacle for adults.
+Learning a foreign language in adulthood means one is pursuing a higher value for oneself by acquiring a new skill.
+At this stage, individuals have developed the ability to self-supervise while learning a language.
+However, the pressure is also an obstacle for adults.

 Elderly education

 Compared to other life stages, this period is the hardest to learn a new language due to gradual brain deterioration and memory loss.
-Notwithstanding its difficulty, language education for seniors can slow this brain degeneration and active ageing.
+Despite its challenges, language education for seniors can slow brain degeneration and promote active aging.